A steerable axle on paired wheels is attached via a lightweight metal frame to the rear-wheel spindle of a bicycle.

 Hence, it has the riding characteristics of a bicycle and the additional stability and load-carrying capacity of a tricycle.

-We target a bicycle-attachment type design with similar ruggedness and durability characteristics.
+We targeted a bicycle-attachment type design with similar ruggedness and durability characteristics.

 This section describes the design of the axles and structural elements.